andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/how-delegation-works-a-swift-developer-guide.md

     func didCancel(picker: RatingPicker)
 }</pre>

 Notice how this protocol definition allows both the customization point and the feedback loop we were hoping for.
-It&#8217;s always nice for the delegate to have access to the public API of the instance calling its methods, so the `RatingPicker` (or `UITableView` or `UIScrollView` or whatever) is often passed along as an argument.
+It's always nice for the delegate to have access to the public API of the instance calling its methods, so the `RatingPicker` (or `UITableView` or `UIScrollView` or whatever) is often passed along as an argument.

 ##### Create the delegator